 For enterprise sales teams, our recommendation is for leads to only be used for inbound signups and accounts/contacts to be used for all other outreach purposes.
-The main concept is that sales reps sell into companies and not individual people.
+The main concept is that account based sales reps sell into companies and not individual people.

 When switching to or building out an account-based Salesforce, it is our recommendation to take the time to build out and upload your Total Addressable Market.
-This way accounts can be segmented and assigned to individual sales reps from the beginning.
+This way accounts can be segmented and assigned to individual account based sales reps from the beginning.
 This may be a tall task, but it will save a ton of time down the road.

 Problems with a Lead-Based Salesforce